top of page

 The HRM Visioning Plan and the MHACCCA Community Development Plan both have identified a community water supply as one of the primary needs of the community.

 On June 21, 2019, the Open the Aquifer Facebook group was created.
 Discussions and information sharing continued among a small group of concerned citizens regarding water issues of quantity and quality locally.
-One of those members pointed the Old School board to a funding opportunity in 2021, via the Farm Credit Canada, called the Agri Spirit award.
-Several community members joined the planning of simple access to the aquifer for those in need of water in August and to users of the trail along the Musquodoboit River.
+One of those members pointed the Old School board to a funding opportunity in 2021, via Farm Credit Canada, called the Agri Spirit award.
+Several community members joined the planning of simple access to the aquifer for those in need of water in dry times and to users of the trail along the Musquodoboit River.
 In March, 2021, a proposal was submitted to Farm Credit Canada under this AgriSpirit funding, for a solar-powered water pump and filtration system, pumphouse, and spigot.
 The grant of $14,500 was awarded in July 2021.

 On December 8, 2021, the water committee of The Old School met with Bluenose Well Drilling and walked the area where we had planned to do the new well, pump, filter, etc. They recommended moving the site further north, behind the ballfield near the pathway that goes onto Billy Bennett's land toward the 1968 wells.
 They believed we would get good yield and would also possibly discover the aquifer extends to this point.
 This site is a bit distant from the trail, but readily available to those at the ballfield and there is vehicle access when the gate to the ballfield is open.
 A survey of the land was deemed necessary to determine who owns the land at the particular spot recommended.
-The survey, funded by the area rate and completed on June 16, 2022, determined that the desired site was on HRM land.
+The survey, funded by the Common Area Rate and completed on June 16, 2022, determined that the desired site was on HRM land.

 Aug 12 2022, the well was drilled.

-Oct 18, 2022 samples taken
+Oct 18, 2022 samples taken.

 On November 4, 2022 an application and addenda for the Registration for the Public Water Supply in Musquodoboit Harbour was submitted to the Province.

 On November 9, 2022, water test results were received.
-The water had virtually no bacteria or trace metals, except for some iron and a high level of manganese.
+The water had virtually no bacteria or trace metals, except for some iron and a moderate level of manganese.
 Subsequently, research was conducted on the amelioration of manganese in drinking water, with the help of Bluenose Well Drilling and Bluenose Water Cleaners.

 July, 2023 the well was connected to the pump.